IdentityServer/IdentityServer4/docs/topics/mtls.rst

         });

-Next, in the :ref:`IdentityServer options <refOptions>`, enable mutual TLS and configure the scheme of the authenticaiton handler registered in the previous step.
+Next, in the :ref:`IdentityServer options <refOptions>`, enable mutual TLS and configure the scheme of the authentication handler registered in the previous step.

 For example::

     var builder = services.AddIdentityServer(options =>